 So, a key takeaway of the article in the end is that, according to the author, we need useful, affordable and purposeful IoT appliances and devices.
 Hey, that makes common sense.
 We would like to broaden that to smart integrated usage of IoT within a business context.

 If that means that the term Internet of Things will die in 2017 or needs a new name as the author suggests seems like interesting food for whomever deems it relevant, knowing that, indeed, the term Internet of Things will one day go away, as we also mentioned.
+For us, the next stage of IoT is about the why in an integrated perspective of value and action as mentioned in our article on IoT 2018.

 For the rest we would advise Wired to look less at gadgets and technologies and more at what really happens in business.